 The cannabinoid Cannabinol, or CBN, appears when cannabis buds have gone stale.
 This is because THCA breaks down over time and becomes CBN.
 Next time you forget to store your bud properly don't get overly upset as CBN has a wealth of medicinal properties.
 It has been found effective as an appetite stimulant, pain reliever, and anti-asthmatic, eases symptoms of ALS, and is a potential medication for glaucoma.
 Not only that, Italian researchers found that it was effective against MRSA infections.
 Steep Hill Labs claimed it to be the most sedative of all cannabinoids; a good dose of CBN actually be equivalent to 2.5-5mg of the pharmaceutical sedative diazepam.
 CBN research will be on the rise with so many impressive qualities.

-Cannabigerol, or CBG, is another cannabinoid not to be overlooked with its many medicinal properties.
+Cannabigerol, or CBG, is another cannabinoid not to be overlooked for its many medicinal properties.
 Like CBD and CBC, CBG is also non-psychoactive.
-Science has proven that this cannabinol has many beneficial effects.
+Science has proven that cannabinol has many beneficial effects.
 CBG is antimicrobial and kills different types of fungi and bacteria.
 It has been found to be good for your skin and has therapeutic potential for skin conditions like Psoriasis as it prevents the reddening of the skin.
-Other medicinal properties for this cannabinoid is a pain reliever, anti-tumor, and mood stabilizer.
+Other medicinal properties of this cannabinoid are a pain reliever, anti-tumor, and mood stabilizer.